 A World-Renowned Institution

-Boston University has over 300,000 living alumni, who exemplify a rich tradition of social concern, academic excellence, and innovation.
-The pioneering contributions of BU’s alumni reach back to the earliest years of the University, deeply influencing events in every aspect of the life, including civil rights, science and medicine, journalism, literature, business, government and politics, entertainment, broadcasting, popular culture, and sports.
+Boston University has over 342,000 living alumni, who exemplify a rich tradition of social concern, academic excellence, and innovation.
+The pioneering contributions of BU’s alumni reach back to the earliest years of the University, deeply influencing events in every aspect of life, including civil rights, science and medicine, journalism, literature, business, government and politics, entertainment, broadcasting, popular culture, and sports.
 Today, Boston University continues to be a paragon of excellence, attracting some of the brightest and the best from across the world.

 Summer in Boston

 Summer is one of the best seasons to live in and explore Boston and Massachusetts.
-From salons, spas, clothing stores, and outdoor dining, there’s something for everyone on Newbury Street or in Copley Square.
+From salons, spas, clothing stores, and outdoor dining, there’s something for everyone on Newbury Street or in Copley Place.
 Like sports?
-Catch some baseball at Fenway Park or basketball at TD Garden.
+Catch some baseball at Fenway Park or soccer at Gillette Stadium.
 Boston is a great music town—every night there is live music in the city’s many clubs.
 Relax with a book in the city’s lush parks, experience theatre, or wander through Boston’s amazing museums like the historic Museum of Fine Arts, the Institute of Contemporary Art, or the Museum of Science.
 Remnants of Boston's storied past still exist in the city's diverse neighborhoods and in spots like Faneuil Hall Market Place, with its shops and eateries, and in the Old North Church, which was immortalized in Henry Wadsworth’s poem, “Paul Revere’s Ride.”